 How will the curriculum be matched to my child’s needs?

-• Support of staff (STA and TAs) and equipment is provided to enable all children to access and engage with the curriculum regardless of their ability.
+- Support staff (STAs and TAs) and equipment is provided to enable all children to access and engage with the curriculum regardless of their ability.

 How will I know how my child is doing and how will you help me to support my child’s learning?

-• At Lamplugh CE School, we hold two parents’ evenings (November in the Autumn Term and March in the Spring Term) when parents will be given a written summary of their child’s progress against national expectations with an optional third parents’ evening after the annual written reports go out to parents in July.
+- At Lamplugh CE School, we hold two parents’ evenings (one in the Autumn Term and one in the Spring Term) where parents will be given a summary of their child’s progress against national expectations with an optional third parents’ evening after the annual written reports go out to parents in July.

-• The children who are on an IEP (Individual Education Plan) will also have the opportunity to discuss their child’s progress against the targets and the raising of a new IEP where necessary.
-These meetings will be held at least twice a year or more frequently (every 6 weeks) if it is deemed necessary.
+- The children who are on an IEP (Individual Education Plan) will also have the opportunity to discuss their child’s progress against the targets and the raising of a new IEP where necessary.
+These meetings will be held at least twice a year or more frequently if it is deemed necessary.

 What support will there be for my child’s overall well-being?

-• We monitor attendance and follow up any concerns if a child is regularly late in arriving at school.
+- We monitor attendance and follow up any concerns if a child is regularly late in arriving to school.

-• The school has a policy regarding the administration and managing of medicines on the school site.
-Medicines are kept and monitored by the school administration staff who give the medication to the individual child if recommended by health professionals to be given during the school day.
+- The school has a policy regarding the administration and managing of medicines on the school site.

-• When off–site, the medical needs of children are taken into account and inhalers are available to the children from the trained TAs
+- When off–site, the medical needs of children are taken into account and relevant medicines will be carried by the trip leader.